zextras/tech-doc/source/carbonio/migration/preliminaries.rst

   have been already exported when you start the Procedure.

 Provisioning
-  **Provisioning** refers to the set of all data and metadata about the Domains, accounts, COSes, and distribution lists that are present on the Source before the start of the Procedure.
+  **Provisioning** refers to the process of creating and setting up the Domains, Accounts, Class Of Services, and Distribution Lists that are present on the Source before the start of the Procedure.

 Data